 First thing in the morning the next day, they will go in a wheelchair to Radiology to have a barium study.
 During the study, an x-ray that is taken while they drink barium in order to verify that the opening to the stomach is big enough to allow the liquid to pass easily into the stomach.

-Gastric band patients are discharged after one night in the hospital with a prescription for liquid pain medicine.
-Gastric bypass patients will then be allowed to begin sipping clear liquids after the first night if everything looked good on the x-ray.
+Gastric bypass and gastric sleeve patients will then be allowed to begin sipping clear liquids after the first night if everything looked good on the x-ray.
 These patients will go home after a two-night stay, provided there are no complications.